Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 - **Epoch 4**: HR@10=0.4044, MRR@10=0.2311, NDCG@10=0.2719 (slight drop)
 - **Epoch 5**: HR@10=0.3970, MRR@10=0.2197, NDCG@10=0.2614 (continuing to drop)

-I noticed that the validation metrics peaked at epoch 3, then started to decrease slightly.
+We noticed that the validation metrics peaked at epoch 3, then started to decrease slightly.
 This suggests the model might have been starting to overfit a bit after epoch 3, but the performance was still pretty good.
-In a real scenario, I might have stopped training at epoch 3 or used early stopping.
+In a real scenario, we might have stopped training at epoch 3 or used early stopping.

 ---